Discovering Fall Foliage in Colorado: A Guide for Adventurers

 Other Places Not Near Denver

 If you are willing to drive, you should make your way to Silverton.
 This is where you'll get the dramatic contrast of snow and fall that you see on social media a lot.
 I like Last Dollar Road for the easy access and views.
-Million-dollar highway is also a scenic place to enjoy the colors.
-I also like some of the colors by Twin Lakes area.
-Vail ski resorts (beaver creek below) is also great!
-I had a trip planned there that year, but a snowstorm came a few days before and blew all the Aspens away, so it was pretty bare, but that's Colorado for ya!
+The Million Dollar Highway is also a scenic place to enjoy the colors.
+I also like some of the colors by the Twin Lakes area.
+Vail ski resorts (Beaver Creek below) is also great!
+I had a trip planned there that year, but a snowstorm came a few days before and blew all the Aspens away, so it was pretty bare.
+But that's Colorado for ya!
 It's still much less expensive in the shoulder seasons, and we did some ATVing.

 Comments